uOttawa-Makerspace/MakerSpaceRepo/doc/file_upload.md

 The plugin attaches to a file input's `change` event handler and copies each file selected to an editable list of hidden file inputs.

 It was developed with `repositories/_form.html.erb` in mind, however I tried my best to make it generic.
+Repositories has photos attached via a `accepts_nested_attributes_for` for historic reasons. **You can use any column name as a straight-forward POST form upload**

 ## Basic usage